ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/revisions.markdown

 {CODE get_revisions@Server\Revisions.cs /}

 Now, let's delete the document.
-The document would be removed the document but a revision will be created, so you aren't going to lose the audit trail if the document is deleted.
+The document would be removed but a revision will be created, so you aren't going to lose the audit trail if the document is deleted.

-The new revision can be accessed using the studio under the Revisions Bin:
+In order to see orpand revisions (revisions of deleted documents), you can go to the `Documents > Revisions Bin` section in the studio, which would list all revisions without exisintg document:

 ![Figure 3: Revisions, Deleted](images\revisoins3.png)

+If you'll go and create another document with this ID (users/1), than the revision won't be shown anymore in the Revision Bin section, but you can navigate to the document and see it's revisions, including the deleted once.

 Clicking on the revision we can also navigate to the other revisions of this document: